wp-plugins/affiliates/readme.txt

 - [Affiliates Excluded](http://www.itthinx.com/plugins/affiliates-excluded/) when you do not want to credit an affiliate with auto-referrals
 - [Affiliates Extra Fields](http://www.itthinx.com/plugins/affiliates-extra-fields/) provides an extended affiliate registration form you can use to add additional fields
+- [Affiliates Is Referred](https://github.com/itthinx/affiliates-is-referred) adds shortcodes to show content conditionally based on whether a visitor was referred (or not) by an affiliate.
 - [Affiliates Products](http://www.itthinx.com/plugins/affiliates-products/) handles product commissions for product partners and affiliates on product sales
 - [Affiliates Users](http://www.itthinx.com/plugins/affiliates-users/) to automatically create affiliate accounts for new users
 - [Affiliates by Username](http://www.itthinx.com/plugins/affiliates-by-username/) allows affiliate links to indicate usernames in addition to the affiliate IDs
 - [Affiliates Share](http://www.itthinx.com/plugins/affiliates-share/) makes it easy for affiliates to share content
+- [Affiliates 2 MailChimp](http://eggemplo.com/plugins/affiliates2mailchimp/) subscribes affiliates to a MailChimp list.

+Additional resources can be found on [GitHub](https://github.com/itthinx).

 Development and consulting services are available [on request](http://www.itthinx.com/contact/).